A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Examples

 We have $\varphi^{\Theta_\mathcal{L}}_{T}(e_1)=\mid 1+t-1+t\mid =2t$ for $t\in [0,1)$, and $0$ otherwise.
 Clearly $\varphi^{\Theta_\mathcal{L}}_{T}(e_1)=\varphi^{\Theta_\mathcal{L}}_{T}(e_2)$.
 Lastly $\varphi^{\Theta_\mathcal{L}}_{T}(r_T)=4\chi_{[2,+\infty)}$.

-\subsubsection{Homological Information}
+\subsection{Homological Information}

-Lastly we propose a function $\Theta_p$ to combine homological information of different dimensions \citep{hatcher} obtaining dendrograms which are closely related to the barcode decorated merge trees defined by \cite{curry2021decorated}.
+Lastly, we propose a function $\Theta_p$ to combine homological information \cite{hatcher} of different dimensions obtaining dendrograms which are closely related to the barcode decorated merge trees defined by \cite{curry2021decorated} and the decorated mapper graphs defined in \cite{curry2023topologically}.
 We consider the topological spaces with $p$-th homology of finite type, that is, their $p$-th homology group is finitely generated, and collect all the spaces with finitely generated $1,\ldots,p$-th homology groups in the set $\FTop_p$.
-Consider $\Theta_p: \FTop_p \rightarrow \mathbb{N}\times \ldots\times \mathbb{N}$ defined on a topological space $U$ as $\Theta_p(U)=(\dim(H_0(U;\mathbb{K}),\ldots,\dim(H_p(U;\mathbb{K}))$, with $H_p(U;\mathbb{K})$ being the $p$-th homology group of $U$ with coefficients in the field $\mathbb{K}$.
-Note that, by definition, generators of homology groups of $U$ lie inside a connected component.
-In this way we are able to track if in a path connected component there are some kind of holes arising or dying, and thus collecting a more complete set of topological invariants which capture the shape of each connected component, which could be useful in situations like the one depicted in \Cref{fig:homology}.
-From another point of view, at every step along a filtration, we are decomposing homological information of a topological space by means of its connected components.
+Consider $\Theta_p: \FTop_p \rightarrow \mathbb{N}\times \ldots\times \mathbb{N}$ defined on a topological space $U$ as the component-wise Betti function $\Theta_p(U)=(\dim(H_0(U;\mathbb{K}),\ldots,\dim(H_p(U;\mathbb{K}))$, with $H_p(U;\mathbb{K})$ being the $p$-th homology group of $U$ with coefficients in the field $\mathbb{K}$.
+Note that, by definition, generators of homology groups of $U$ lie inside a path-connected component.
+In this way we are able to track if in a path-connected component there are some kind of holes arising or dying, and thus collecting a more complete set of topological invariants which capture the shape of each path-connected component.
+From another point of view, at every step along a filtration, we are decomposing homological information of a topological space by means of its path-connected components.
+This, for instance, could be useful in situations like the one depicted in \Cref{fig:homology}